First annual Camp Abilities North Florida group photo. Thanks to everyone who made it a possibility.

 About

-A Loss of Sight, Never a Loss of Vision!!!
+A Loss of Sight, Never a Loss of Vision

-After volunteering as a counselor at Camp Abilities Brockport, Jenn was so inspired by the growth she had seen in just one week that she felt compelled to bring Camp Abilities to Florida.
-Advertising and gathering information from teachers of the visually impaired, families of children who are visually impaired, and students themselves led to the conclusion that the need and want for a Camp Abilities North Florida was even greater than ever imagined.
-She contacted Leah about taking on the challenge of making it a reality and Leah accepted!
-While Leah has stepped back to spend time with her babies, she was instrumental in creating the programs that stand today!
+After volunteering as a counselor at Camp Abilities Brockport, Jenn was so inspired by the growth she witnessed in just one week that she felt compelled to bring Camp Abilities to Florida.
+Through outreach to teachers of the visually impaired, families, and students themselves, it quickly became clear that the need for Camp Abilities North Florida was even greater than she had imagined.
+Jenn reached out to Leah to take on the challenge of making the camp a reality—and Leah said yes.
+While Leah has since stepped back to spend time with her young children, her role was instrumental in developing the programs that continue to thrive today.

 Testimonials: